bigeasy/amalgamate/diary.md

+## Sat Nov  7 06:08:12 CST 2020

+Increasingly tempting to require compound keys.
+Running into it again.
+Would like some way to insist on compound keys and a way of specifying a partial compare.
+Compound keys are only required for records that go through designate, though, and then you have the problem of nesting the partialiaty.

 ## Fri Oct 30 04:45:41 CDT 2020

 It is really tempting to say that Amalgamate will always have compound keys and